ddecoud/portfolio/final_part1.md

 **SETUP**

 1) Diversity at CMU
-* General chart of diversity at CMU - We all know CMU is highly international.
+* General chart of diversity at CMU (Pie chart) -> We all know CMU is highly international.
-* Population in the US.
-Latinxs is the second biggest population of the US - Chart
+* Population in the US (metaphorical chart) -> Latinxs are the second biggest population of the US.

 **CONFLICT**

+2) First chart - expected diversity vs. actual diversity at CMU<br>
 1) Title and open-ended question with closing (reveal technique)<br>
-2) First chart - actual diversity at CMU<br>
 3) Explaining why I decided to check another Tech university rates<br>
 4) 3 major tech university charts compared<br>
 5) Explaining other potential reasons<br>